Dilsv/Dileitte1/TESTING.md

 3. As a friend or parent of someone who likes flowers, I want to learn what flowers complement eachother.

-     - The Flowers page includes a list of recommended flowers that compliment eachother in a mix of different bouquets.
+     - The Flowers page includes a list of recommended flowers that compliment eachother in a mix of different bouquets .

 [Back to top ⇧](#Dileitte---Testing)